-Born: 21 (other sources: 12) April 1914, Bushey Heath, Hertfordshire, UK.
+Born: 21 April 1914, Bushey Heath, Hertfordshire, UK.
 A.k.a.
 Gil Taylor.

 Career: 'The son of a prosperous builder, Gilbert Taylor was being groomed to join the family business.
 "At the age of 15, I was studying to be an architect but didn't want to be an architect and didn't want to go into the building trade," he recalls.
 When a fortuitous offer of a camera-assistant job was made by a neighbor, "my perceptive mother persuaded father, who was against it because the film industry was full of 'harridans, whores and gypsies,' to let me take the job.
 I entered the film industry in 1929 as assistant to William Shenton, a top cinematographer.
+I went to drive for [him], going to and from Isleworth, London.
+He was fond of his drink so needed someone to drive him around.
 We made the last two silent pictures to be made at Gainsborough Studios, Islington, and my first work was to hand crank a wooden Williamson camera and load film.
 I even acted in a few movies.
 After that, Bill took me to Pathé Studios in Paris to make several French boxing movies, and then we went back to Gainsborough in London, where we made 'Third Time Lucky', my first sound picture.
 After eight months, I went to Elstree Studios to assist and load film for Freddie Young.
 Freddie was the kind of man who would have you scrape the darkroom floor with a penknife and polish it, and would then walk in with muddy boots and complain that it was still filthy.
 But I learned a lot from such cameraman as Fritz [Franz] Planer, Percy Strong and Günther Krampf, and they let me do second-unit work when they were tied up.
 They took the credit, but I learned from it!"
 By 1934, Taylor was also taking assignments as an operator, and he continued doing this for the next five years.
 In November 1939, he joined the Royal Air Force Volunteer Reserve.
 He distinguished himself with six years of wartime service as an officer and operational cameraman.
 He was trained to fly as a mid-upper gunner in Lancaster bombers, but his primary mission was to photograph the targets of 1,000-plane nighttime raids over Germany after the bombs were dropped.
 "I did 10 of those operations, including raids on Cologne and Dresden.
 On the opening of the second front, I took a small operational unit of cameramen to cover every kind of news story, including the [liberation of the] concentration camps and the [signing of the] armistice."
 After the war, Taylor returned to the studio and worked as an operator for Jack Hildyard and Harry Waxman, among others, but it wasn't long before he caught a career-making break: "I operated for Günther Krampf on 'Fame Is the Spur' in 1946, and he asked me to photograph his second unit.
 I shot a dream sequence in which the army attacks a gang of striking miners," explains Taylor.
 "They wanted it done in deep focus with heavy filtration, and I did it.
 I was given great praise and then wanted to forget operating!"
 [From article by David E. Williams in 'American Cinematographer', February 2006.]

-Ph commercials dir by John Hough, a.o.
-Directed ep #14 'The Man from X' [1969; ph: Frank Watts] of the 28-part tv-series 'Department S'.
 Appeared in the doc's 'Behind the Camera' [1999; for BBC-tv] & 'Inside the Making of Dr. Strangelove' [2000, David Naylor].
-Was member [now honorary member] of the BSC.

 Awards: BSC Lifetime Achievement Award [2001]; ASC International Achievement Award [2006].